 a unique identifier for the job, assigned by ARC.
 Example: 10YLDmDRgrynVALY5mGJwcyoABFKDmABFKDmUvKKDmABFKDmG588Rm job files

-- input files, those coming from the client and data-staging framework that are needed for the actual job processing, copied inside a folder named after <arc-job-id>, that will also contain the job stdout and stderr files. - some metadata files used by ARC, mainly <arc-job-id>.comment and <arc-job-id>.diag shared_filesystem defines if the job session directory is shared between ARC CE and WNs (by means of e.g. NFS).
-Sets the environment variable RUNTIME_NODE_SEES_FRONTEND.
+- input files, those coming from the client and data-staging framework that are needed for the actual job processing, copied inside a folder named after <arc-job-id>, that will also contain the job stdout and stderr files. - some metadata files used by ARC, mainly <arc-job-id>.comment and <arc-job-id>.diag

 Job session directory is configured with sessiondir configuration option.
 It is possible to configure several session directory root paths.
-A-REX will then select one of the available directories and append the $\langle arc\text{-}job\text{-}id\rangle$ to the path.
+A-REX will then select one of the available directories and append the <arc-job-id> to the path.